-Which is more effective: learning one skill or concept at a time, or learning multiple related skills or concepts concurrently?
-In conventional educational practice, the former method-also called blocked practice (or blocking)-is frequently used due to its seemingly obvious efficacy and ease of scheduling.
-However, a growing body of research has shown that the latter method-also called interleaved practice (or interleaving)-can have surprising benefits over blocking (Battig, 1972; Carpenter, 2014; Kornell & Bjork, 2008; for reviews see Kang, 2017; Rohrer, 2012).
-With interleaving, students alternate between a set of to-be-learned skills during training.
-For instance, if the goal is to learn to calculate the volume of cylinders, spheres, and cones, then interleaving may involve practicing with a problem involving a cylinder, then a problem involving a sphere, then a problem involving a cone, then a problem involving a cylinder, and so on (e.g., Rohrer & Taylor, 2007).
-By contrast, blocking involves practicing on an entire set of problems involving cylinders, then a set of problems involving spheres, and then a set involving cones.
+Correspondence concerning this article should be addressed to Steven C. Pan, who is now at the Department of Psychology, University of California, Los Angeles, 2434 Franz Hall, Los Angeles, CA 90095.
+E-mail: stevencpan@psych.ucla.edu problems involving cylinders, then a set of problems involving spheres, and then a set involving cones.
 Interleaving tends to be more difficult and often yields lower performance during training than blocking.
 However, it can generate better long-term memory-an advantage called the interleaving effect-as evidenced by higher accuracy on a subsequent test featuring either novel problems requiring the trained skills or the same problems but with new numerical values (Dunlosky, Rawson, Marsh, Nathan, & Willingham, 2013; Kang, 2017; Soderstrom & Bjork, 2015; Yan, Soderstrom, Seneviratna, Bjork, & Bjork, 2017).

-The interleaving effect has been repeatedly demonstrated for motor skill learning (e.g., Goode & Magill, 1986; Hall, Domingues, & Cavazos, 1994; Shea & Morgan, 1979; for reviews see Brady, 1998; Magill & Hall, 1990), inductive visual category learning (e.g., Hatala, Brooks, & Norman, 2003; Kornell & Bjork, 2008; Vlach, Sandhofer, & Kornell, 2008; Wahlheim,

-Dunlosky, & Jacoby, 2011), and mathematics learning (e.g., Rohrer, Dedrick, & Burgess, 2014; Rohrer, Dedrick, & Stershic, 2015; Taylor & Rohrer, 2010).
-Based on those results, many cognitive scientists have highlighted interleaving as a highly promising method for improving education and training (e.g., Carpenter, 2014; Brown, Roediger, & McDaniel, 2014; Kang, 2017; Roediger & Pyc, 2012; Schmidt & Bjork, 1992).
-However, some researchers have called for more research on interleaving with new types of tasks (e.g., Rohrer, 2012) and flagged studies showing null or even detrimental effects of interleaving (e.g., Dunlosky et al., 2013; Pan, 2015).
+The interleaving effect has been repeatedly demonstrated for motor skill learning (e.g., Goode & Magill, 1986; Hall, Domingues, & Cavazos, 1994; Shea & Morgan, 1979; for reviews see Brady, 1998; Magill & Hall, 1990), inductive visual category learning (e.g., Hatala, Brooks, & Norman, 2003; Kornell & Bjork, 2008; Vlach, Sandhofer, & Kornell, 2008; Wahlheim, Dunlosky, & Jacoby, 2011), and mathematics learning (e.g., Rohrer, Dedrick, & Burgess, 2014; Rohrer, Dedrick, & Stershic, 2015; Taylor & Rohrer, 2010).
+Based on those results, many cognitive scientists have highlighted interleaving as a highly promising method for improving education and training (e.g., Brown, Roediger, & Mc-Daniel, 2014; Carpenter, 2014; Kang, 2017; Pan, 2015; Roediger & Pyc, 2012; Schmidt & Bjork, 1992).
+However, some researchers have called for more research on interleaving with new types of tasks (e.g., Rohrer, 2012) and flagged studies showing null or even detrimental effects of interleaving (e.g., Dunlosky et al., 2013).

 One notable area in which interleaving has largely failed to demonstrate robust benefits is second language (L2) learning.
 For instance, Schneider, Healy, and Bourne (1998, 2002) had college students learn French-English word translations using interleaving or blocking.
 In Schneider et al. (2002; Experiment 1), students in the blocked condition, who studied translations grouped by semantic category (e.g., tableware, foods, etc.), performed better on an immediate test than did students in the interleaved condition, who studied translations in random order.
-Retention of learning in the two conditions was equivalent, however, on a one-week delayed test.
+Retention of learning in the two conditions was equivalent, however, on a 1-week delayed test.
 In another example, Carpenter and Mueller (2013) had college students learn French pronunciation rules using either interleaving, where different rules were represented on successive practice trials, or blocking, where practice trials were grouped by rule.
-Across four experiments involving high vs. low amounts of training, implicit vs. explicit instructions, and easy vs. difficult tests, a blocking advantage for correct word pronunciation was consistently observed on immediate or 5-min delayed tests.
+Across four experiments involving high versus low amounts of training, implicit versus explicit instructions, and easy versus difficult tests, a blocking advantage for correct word pronunciation was consistently observed on immediate or 5-min delayed tests.
 Although the materials in these studies are far from the only skills that L2 learners must master, the results suggest limitations of interleaving and invite further research into when the technique is beneficial.
-We addressed that issue in this manuscript by exploring interleaving's efficacy for the promotion of grammar learning, and specifically for foreign language verb conjugation skills.
+We address that issue in this article by exploring interleaving's efficacy for the promotion of grammar learning, and specifically for foreign language verb conjugation skills.